Munster Senior Football Championship: Team dominance

-Format
+Format history

-The Munster Championship has always been a knockout tournament whereby once a team is defeated they are eliminated from the championship.
+The Munster Senior Football Championship has always been a knockout tournament whereby once a team is defeated they are eliminated from the championship.
 In the early years the pairings were drawn at random and there was no seeding.
 Each match was played as a single leg.
 If a match ended in a draw there was a replay.
 Drawn replays were settled with extra time; however, if both sides were still level at the end of extra time a second replay took place and so on until a winner was found.
 Extra-time was eventually adopted in the event of a draw for all championship games except the final.

 The dominance of Kerry and, to a lesser extent, Cork led to both these teams being seeded on opposite sides of the championship draw.
 This was later viewed as a mean of penalising the other "weaker" teams.
 While it might be possible to beat one of these teams it was deemed near impossible to beat the two strongest teams in the province in a single championship season.
-This practice was eventually abolished with a return to the open draw in advance of the 1992 championship, which eventually saw Clare become the first "non-traditional" champions since 1935.
+This practice was eventually abolished for 1991 with a return to the open draw in advance of the 1992 championship, which eventually saw Clare become the first "non-traditional" champions since 1935.
+In 2020 Tipperary won a Munster SFC title for the first time since 1935.

 The Munster Council abandoned the open draw and returned to a system of seeding both Cork and Kerry on opposite sides before the 2008 championship.
 After an outcry, the open draw was reinstated in 2009 after just one season of seeding.
 The policy of seeding Cork and Kerry returned once again in 2013, however, it was abandoned after just one season and the open draw has remained in place ever since.

-The Munster Championship has always been an integral part of the All-Ireland Senior Football Championship.
-Between 1888 and 2000 the Munster final winners automatically qualified for the All-Ireland semi-final.
-The introduction of the All-Ireland Qualifiers system in 2001 allowed the five defeated teams a second chance of qualifying the All-Ireland Championship, while the Munster champions received a bye to the All-Ireland quarter-final.
+The Munster SFC has always been an integral part of the All-Ireland Senior Football Championship.
+Between 1888 and 2000 the Munster final winners automatically qualified for the All-Ireland SFC semi-final.
+The introduction of the All-Ireland Qualifiers system in 2001 allowed the five defeated teams a second chance of qualifying the All-Ireland SFC, while the Munster SFC champions received a bye to the All-Ireland SFC quarter-final.